Kiwi water bike company seeking to raise $10 million swamped at CES in Las Vegas

 • CES 2020 preview: Surveillance, sex toys and futuristic gadgets

-Manta5 is one of just three New Zealand tech companies to be exhibiting their technologies at the consumer electronics show (CES) in Las Vegas this week.
+Manta5 was one of just three New Zealand tech companies exhibiting their technologies at the consumer electronics show (CES) in Las Vegas last week.

 Greg Johnston, chief executive of Manta5, told the Herald that the company had plans to create other models of water bikes, manufactured in part in Taiwan, including tandem models and others designed for surfing and the resort market.